 Minority populations and lower-income populations, along with people with disabilities, utilize public transit at a higher proportion relative to other modes of travel than the remaining population of the Region.
 To an extent, any improvement in transit within the Region would be expected to benefit minority populations, lower-income populations, and people with disabilities.
 For this criterion, an evaluation was conducted of the characteristics of the existing population located within the service area of the Trend and Preliminary Recommended Plan public transit systems to compare the existing minority populations, lower-income populations (families in poverty and families with incomes below twice the poverty level), and people with disabilities that would be served.
-Table H.20 and Maps H.30 through H.44 show information on the existing minority populations, lower-income populations, lower-income populations, the Trend, and the Preliminary Plan.
+Table H.20 and Maps H.30 through H.44 show information on the existing minority populations, lower-income populations, and people with disabilities within walking distance of transit under existing conditions, the Trend, and the Preliminary Plan.